crispinr/mr.bot/README.md

 ### COMMANDS:

 #### GENERAL COMMANDS
-Hi, Hello, How are you, Fine, Bye, Thanks, Who are you, Who created you
+Hi, How are you, Fine, Bye, Thanks, Who are you, Who created you

+And some special commands like...

 Quote – to reply with a random quote